 Microsoft has generated a lot of buzz since the launch of CosmosDB.
-It is basically a rebranding of DocumentDB with some new cool features.
-Let’s go a little deeper on it and explore its strategy, documentation, what developers have been talking about and how does it compare with Couchbase Server.
+It is basically a rebranding of Amazon DocumentDB with some new cool features.
+Let’s go a little deeper on it and explore its strategy, documentation, what developers have been talking about and how does it compares with Couchbase Server.

 One Database to rule them all?